tracel-ai/models/README.md

-# Models
+# 🔥 Models 🔥

+Welcome to the Models !
-Models and examples built with Burn.
+This repository contains a collection of deep learning models and examples built using [Burn](https://github.com/burn-rs/burn).

 ## Community